neagamaria/PAO_Project/README.md

   - BookCategory (the possible categories for a book)

   Records:
-  -Offer (the fileds are validated inside the constructor)
+  - Offer (the fileds are validated inside the constructor)

   Products:
   - Book extends Item